HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 The method *boxTypeId()* returns the id of this box type: every custom box needs to have a unique type id inside the application.
 Note that the ids of custom boxes can overlap with the ids of the standard boxes (e.g. you can re-use the id type 1 that is already used for standard coin boxes).

-The next three methods are used for serialization and deserialization of our Box: they define the serializer to be used, and the methods used to generate a byte array from the box and to obtain the box back from the byte array (note that they delegate the byte handling logic to the CarBoxData):
+The next method is used for serialization and deserialization of our Box: it defines the serializer to be used to generate a byte array from the box and to obtain the box back from the byte array: